What is citizen science?

 With the help of citizen scientists like you, researchers can better understand South Australian biodiversity and ecosystems.

-The Kangaroo Island Fire Recovery – KI Dunnart Surveys and National Parks and Wildlife Service – Cherry Gardens Fauna Monitoring are helping the bushfire recovery efforts by recording how many native and feral species pass through unburnt and recovering patches of native vegetation.
+The Kangaroo Island Fire Recovery – KI Dunnart Surveys, South Australian Department for Environment and Water - West End Feral Cat Cameras and National Parks and Wildlife Service – Cherry Gardens Fauna Monitoring are helping the bushfire recovery efforts by recording how many native and feral species pass through unburnt and recovering patches of native vegetation.
+These are made possible by DigiVol, a joint collaboration of the Australian Museum and the Atlas of Living Australia (a CSIRO hosted NCRIS facility).

 You can also get involved in regional citizen science projects: